diegozea/ThorAxe.jl/README.md

 pkg> add https://github.com/DiegoZea/ThorAxe.jl
 julia> using ThorAxe

-# Run thoraxe with the default CLI behaviour
+# Run thoraxe with the default CLI behaviour (current directory inputs reused)
+julia> ThorAxe.thoraxe()

+# Override CLI flags directly from Julia
-julia> ThorAxe.thoraxe("./input", "./output"; maxtsl = 3)
+julia> ThorAxe.thoraxe("./input"; mintranscripts = 4,
+                               specieslist = ["homo_sapiens", "mus_musculus"],
+                               canonical_criteria = ["TranscriptLength", "TSL"])

-# Build the command line parts if you need to inspect them
+# Build the command line parts if you need to inspect or tweak them
 julia> ThorAxe._push_option!(String["thoraxe"], (
            "--inputdir" => "./input",
-           "--outputdir" => "./output",
-           "--maxtsl" => 3,
-           "--minlen" => 4,
+           "--mintranscripts" => 4,
+           "--specieslist" => ["homo_sapiens", "mus_musculus"],
        ))
-["thoraxe", "--inputdir", "./input", "--outputdir", "./output", "--maxtsl", "3", "--minlen", "4"]
+["thoraxe", "--inputdir", "./input", "--mintranscripts", "4", "--specieslist", "homo_sapiens,mus_musculus"]
 ```

-Positional arguments correspond to `inputdir` and `outputdir`.
-Other keywords mirror the flags from `thoraxe --help` (minus the leading `--`) and default to the same values.
-Booleans behave like switches and you can always reuse `_push_option!` to inspect or tweak the generated command before execution.
+Positional arguments correspond to `inputdir` and `outputdir` (defaulting to
+the current directory).
+Runtime keywords mirror the flags from `thoraxe --help`
+(without the leading `--`) and default to the values recorded in
+`ThorAxe.THORAXE_DEFAULTS`; the CLI-only `--version` switch remains available by
+calling the external executable directly.
+Booleans behave like switches,
+numbers are passed as-is, and vectors are joined with commas to match the CLI
+expectations.
+The default canonical criteria are
+`"MinimumConservation,MinimumTranscriptWeightedConservation,MeanTranscriptWeightedConservation,TranscriptLength,TSL"`.

 The first invocation triggers CondaPkg to solve and download the managed
 environment.
 Subsequent calls reuse the cached installation.